flipzoid82/budget-tracker-v5/.docs/PHASE1_REQUIREMENTS.md

 > To help users efficiently track their monthly income, expenses, and surplus—locally, privately, and with an interface that’s intuitive, minimal, and responsive.

 **Why This Exists:**
-Joesh wants to build a budget tool from the ground up—not just to manage his own finances, but to create something practical and personal.
-Rather than relying on Mint, YNAB, or spreadsheets, this app is an opportunity to build a reliable, user-owned solution that aligns with his design standards and development goals.
+I wanted to build a budget tool from the ground up—not just to manage my own finances, but to create something practical and personal.
+Rather than relying on Mint, YNAB, or spreadsheets, this app is an opportunity to build a reliable, user-owned solution that aligns with my design standards and development goals.

 **Product Philosophy:**
 - 🛡 **Privacy-first (local data only)**